Using TACACS+ and RADIUS to Control Access to the Arista Analytics CLI

 group AD1

-Do not associate any local users.
+Do not associate with any local users.

 2. Use the same group name on the TACACS+ server and associate a user to this group.

-Note: The attribute should be BSN-User-Role and the value should be the group name.
+Note: The attribute should be BSN-User-Role, and the value should be the group name.

 The following is an example from the open TACACS+ server configuration.